Do you qualify for Dependent Care tax Credit?

 Qualifying Dependent for the Dependent Care tax Credit:

-The dependent for whose care you paid and are claiming the dependent tax credit for must qualify in the following sense.
+The dependent for whose care you paid and are claiming the dependent tax credit for must qualify in the following sense.1.
+The Dependent must be a dependent child under the age of 13 years.
+OR

 2. Your Spouse or other dependents who are physically or mentally incapable of taking care of your themselves may qualify for dependent care tax credit.